sycherng/reactjs101/Ch10/react-router-redux-node-isomorphic-javascript-open-cook.md

 import fetchComponentData from '../common/utils/fetchComponentData';
 import apiRoutes from './controllers/api.js';
 /* config */
-// 初始化 Express server
+// Initialize Express server
 const app = new Express();
 const port = process.env.PORT || 3000;
-// 連接到資料庫，相關設定檔案放在 config.database
-mongoose.connect(config.database); // connect to database
+// Connect to database, place related files in config.database mongoose.connect(config.database); // connect to database app.set('env', 'production');
-app.set('env', 'production');
-// 設定靜態檔案位置
-app.use('/static', Express.static(__dirname + '/public'));
+// Configure static file location app.use('/static', Express.static(__dirname + '/public'));
 app.use(cookieParser());
 // use body parser so we can get info from POST and/or URL parameters